-Program in Clinical Practice Management
+Master of Science in Clinical Practice Management

-Healthcare providers are often promoted into supervisory positions with minimal if any management training.
-This lack of training often leads to frustration and dissatisfaction on the part of the healthcare professional.
 The goal of the Master of Science in Clinical Practice Management is to offer a superior graduate level program consisting of evidence-based research, a focused management-based curriculum, individualized instruction, and mechanisms for personal and professional growth as a leader in the healthcare field.

 The MSCPM is designed to provide practicing clinicians, allied health providers, and administrators with skills that will allow them to excel as healthcare leaders.
-The increasing complexity of theoretical and applied knowledge required for healthcare leadership and the growing demand for innovative problem solvers has necessitated the development of a cost-effective graduate program geared toward future healthcare leaders.
+The increasing complexity of theoretical and applied knowledge required for healthcare leadership and the growing demand for innovative problem solvers have necessitated the development of a cost-effective graduate program geared toward future healthcare leaders.